nauqh/teo/README.md

 ## Interoperability
 T.e.o is probably a useful bot for your server if:

-- [x] Your server is active and needs automatic moderation
+✅ Your server is active and needs automatic moderation

-- [x] You want to give more power to your moderators
+✅ You want to give more power to your moderators

-- [x] You need a long-term punishment management system
+✅ You need a long-term punishment management system

 T.e.o is probably NOT the right bot for your server if: